tmux-plugins/tmux-cpu/README.md

 If format strings are added to `status-right`, they should now be visible.

-### Optional requirement (Linux, BSD, OSX)
+### Optional requirements (Linux, BSD, OSX)

-`iostat` or `sar` are the best way to get an accurate CPU percentage.
+- `iostat` or `sar` are the best way to get an accurate CPU percentage.
 A fallback is included using `ps -aux` but could be inaccurate.
-`free` is used for obtaining system RAM status.
+- `free` is used for obtaining system RAM status.
+- `lm-sensors` is used for CPU temperature.
-`nvidia-smi` is required for GPU information.
+- `nvidia-smi` is required for GPU information.
 For OSX, `cuda-smi` is required instead (but only shows GPU memory use rather than load).

-If 'No GPU' is displayed, it means the script was not able to find `nvidia-smi`/`cuda-smi`.
+If "No GPU" is displayed, it means the script was not able to find `nvidia-smi`/`cuda-smi`.
-Please make sure the appropriate command is installed and in PATH.
+Please make sure the appropriate command is installed and in the `$PATH`.

 ## Usage